CalayZhou/Multispectral-Pedestrian-Detection-Resource/README.md

 ---
 # Multispectral Pedestrian Detection Resource
-A list of resouces for multispectral pedestrian detection,including the datasets, methods, annotations and tools.
+A list of resouces for multispectral pedestrian detection,including the datasets, methods, annotations, evaluation and tools.

 ---
 ## Datasets